aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 type `composer` in text box

-Phpstorm will auto detect the `composer` executable if its location is found in the Path environment variable.
+PhpStorm will auto detect the `composer` executable if its location is found in the Path environment variable.

 > You can find out the actual composer path using the `which composer` bash command